thisisindrajit/Bytes/README.md

 ## 🤔 What is Bytes?

-Bytes is an AI-powered progressive web app (PWA) that delivers news to users in an innovative and user-friendly way.
+[Bytes](https://bytesnews.vercel.app) is an AI-powered progressive web app (PWA) that delivers news to users in an innovative and user-friendly way.
 With its infinite scroll format and AI-generated short summaries of articles, Bytes provides users with a fast and easy way to stay up-to-date on the latest news and events.

 Whether you're on the go or simply looking for a more efficient way to consume news, Bytes is the perfect solution.
 The app is designed to be intuitive and easy to use, with a clean and modern interface that puts the focus squarely on the news.

+Check out Bytes by clicking [here](https://bytesnews.vercel.app)!

 ![Bytes desktop and mobile versions](https://user-images.githubusercontent.com/43838718/235523530-f6b21de0-db70-413d-a30b-2c53847cd439.png)